 Cyrus the Great’s Human Rights Charter

-While it was Darius the Great who built this palace at Persepolis, it was his father – Cyrus the Great – who attempted to set the foundation of mutual respect within the Achaemenid Empire.
+While it was Darius the Great who built this palace at Persepolis, it was his father-in-law – Cyrus the Great – who attempted to set the foundation of mutual respect within the Achaemenid Empire.
 In his Babylon Cylinder (539 B.C.), Cyrus put forth some of the first recorded mentions of human rights, an expression of tolerance, and of religious, linguistic and racial equality across the empire.

 History tells us that great civilizations have come and gone, risen and fallen, ascended and crumbled.
 The pity of the great Persian empire — 23 nations under one roof and the nascent echoes of human rights — was that a great man came and went well before his time.

 Today we have the machinery and tools to build even larger capitals and palaces than Persepolis.
 However, on the count of great nations our world still has a ways to go to reach the ideals of tolerance and equality that Cyrus laid out more than 2,500 years ago.

 There’s a great wall in Iran that tells us so.